 Recipe for a Classic French Apple Tart

-There is something je ne sais quoi about a classic French Apple Tart, actually that is not true.
+There is something je ne sais quoi about a classic French Apple Tart, actually, that is not true.
 I know exactly what it is about this French dessert that is so attractive.
-The fruit is always perfectly cut, and artfully arranged.
+The fruit is always perfectly cut and artfully arranged.
 However, the key to a French fruit tart, in my view, is the effect of the glaze – the dessert sparkles.
-This apple tart is lighter (calories and taste) than a traditional an apple pie (my Mom’s recipe is still delicious).
+This apple tart is lighter (calories and taste) than a traditional apple pie (my Mom’s recipe is still delicious).